mycomycul/ArduinoTempCOmpare/ReadMe.md

 ## Getting Started

 * Wire hardware and load TempSensor.ino with your favorite Arduino IDE
-* Adjust how long the LCD brightness fades in and out after a temperature swap has been detected by setting th value of AlertPeriod, line ~57
+* Adjust how long the LCD brightness fades in and out after a temperature swap has been detected by setting the value of AlertPeriod, line ~57
 * Load on to Arduino

 Press button to switch between Celsius and Fahrenheit